 Retire Before Mom and Dad: The Simple Numbers Behind A Lifetime of Financial Freedom by Rob Berger is a personal finance book published in 2019.

-The Five Big Lies (And Corresponding Truths)
+The Five Big Lies:

 - Financial freedom requires a big salary